fes7713/MovieLens/README.md

 | Detailed view of movies | User can go to detailed view from card view by clicking card in list view.
 Detailed view shows more information about the movie to user.
 | Related movies | Number of threads | Compulsary
 | Genre search | User can interfact with genre icons attached to each movie in detailed view.
 By clicking genre button of specific genre, user can search movies with the same genre information attached.
-| Tag search | Terminator charactor to close client
+| Tag search | Just like genre search, user can search movies by tag created by other users.
+Color from green to red shows the popularity of tag.
+Green tag indicates that many users puts the same tag on the movie.
 | Keyword search | By typing keyword in search box located at the top of list view and middle of detailed view, users can search moviews by name.